plediii/dual-protocol/README.md

 ## Messages

 Dual protocol messages (named `ctxt` here) are similar in structure to HTTP requests.
 Dual protocol messages consist in:
 * A destination address: `ctxt.to`.
 * An optional source address: `ctxt.from`.
 * An optional body: `ctxt.body`.
-* And an optional hash of meta data: `ctxt.options`.
+* And an optional hash of meta data (like headers): `ctxt.options`.

-The destination and source should be an array of strings.
-The message `body` and `options` should be a JSON serializable objects.
-The `body` and `options` are not required to be JSON serializable, however failing to adhere to this constraint will prevent messages from crossing some domain boundaries.
+The destination address names a HevEmitter event, which is an array of strings.
+Messages are emitted on the dual-protocol domain, and received by a set of listening host functions.

+The content of the messages is expressed by the optional body.
+Messages without bodies may be interpreted like HTTP GET or HEAD requests; similarly messages with bodies may be interprested like HTTP POST or PUT.
+In order for the message to cross interprocess boundaries, the body must be JSON serializable.

+The optional source address provides information orthogonal to the body information, which the destination host may use to create a layered system in the RESTful sense.
+Practically, hosts may use the source address to affect the message processing in a manner distinct from the expected function of the body (e.g., source address filtering, responses, proxy).

+Finally, the optional hash of meta data is similar to headers in HTTP.
+`ctxt.options` express information about the message orthogonal to both the source and body, providing information which aid in processing, but do not affect the function of the host (e.g., authorization tokens, body schema, classification).

+Dual-protocol also extends the message objects with customizable convenience functions (TODO: enumerate).

 ## Mounting a host